-The Center for Disease Control (CDC)3 reports that flu vaccines have been used by hundreds of millions of Americans for the past half century with extensive research that supports the safety of flu shots and vaccines.
-They also strongly advise that any person older than six months old should be receiving annual flu shots to increase public safety and reduce the risk of a preventable illness.
+The Center for Disease Control (CDC) (3) reports that flu vaccines have been used by hundreds of millions of Americans for the past half-century with extensive research that supports the safety of flu shots and vaccines.
+They also strongly advise that any person older than six months old receive annual flu shots to increase public safety and reduce the risk of a preventable illness.
 (Children younger than six months should not receive the vaccine.)
-Meanwhile, to further ensure the safety of flu shots, the CDC closely oversees the Vaccine Adverse Event Reporting System (VAERS) and the Vaccine Safety Datalink (VSD).
+To further ensure the safety of flu shots, the CDC closely oversees the Vaccine Adverse Event Reporting System (VAERS) and the Vaccine Safety Datalink (VSD).
 These systems allow the CDC to track any negative events that may have been caused by a vaccine, determine whether or not an investigation needs to be held to question the vaccine at hand, investigate if necessary, and collaborate with nine other health organizations to increase our knowledge of vaccine and flu shot data.
 The systems in place to ensure the safety of the general public also ensure that flu shots are safe and effective.

 *Reviewed and approved by Dr. Rob Lapporte

 Get your flu telemedicine consultation kit and Physician Consult NOW, and get diagnosed and a prescription filled within 24 hours without ever leaving your home!
 FREE overnight shipping when you use the code “FREEOVERNIGHT” at checkout.
 Click HERE to start feeling better now.